-Season chicken pieces on all sides with 1 tsp seasoned salt and ½ tsp black pepper.
+Season chicken pieces on all sides with 1 teaspoon seasoned salt and ½ teaspoon black pepper.
 Place into an oblong baking dish.
 Whisk together 2 ½ cups buttermilk and hot sauce, pour over chicken.
 Turn to coat.
 Chill for at least 4 hours or overnight, turning once.

 Remove chicken from buttermilk, discard marinade.
-On a plate sift together the flour, cornstarch, 2 tsp seasoned salt, 1 tsp black pepper, garlic powder, onion powder and paprika.
+On a plate sift together the flour, cornstarch, 2 teaspoon seasoned salt, 1 teaspoon black pepper, garlic powder, onion powder and paprika.

-In a large shallow bowl whisk together eggs, ½ tsp salt, ½ tsp black pepper, ½ cup buttermilk.
+In a large shallow bowl whisk together eggs, ½ teaspoon salt, ½ teaspoon black pepper, ½ cup buttermilk.

 Dredge chicken pieces in flour mixture, into egg wash then into flour again.
 Arrange on a baking sheet.
 Let stand for 15 minutes to set breading.